 An uninterruptible power supply (UPS) has some similarities to a power conditioner, but there is one important distinction between the two.
 A UPS essentially serves as a battery pack to protect content that you have worked hard for, meaning that you will not lose your work in the event of a power outage or surge.

-For quick reference, there are three different typesOpens in a new tab. of UPS: Standby UPS, online UPS, and line-interactive UPS.
+For quick reference, there are three different types of UPS: Standby UPS, online UPS, and line-interactive UPS.
 The type you choose will depend on your set up, how much you are willing to spend, and your recording priorities.

 Pros